Hayes, Grabner score 2 each, Rangers beat Flyers 5-2

 Voracek scored his 12th and 13th goals of the season in the third in front of a Wells Fargo Center crowd that was mostly left with a large number of vocal Rangers fans in the final minutes.

 NOTES: Rangers D Marc Staal sat out with an upper-body injury.
 He's expected to miss at least one more game. ...
 The Rangers were the last team to beat the Flyers at home in regulation on Nov.
 25. ...
 Flyers D Mark Streit (shoulder) is close to a return after a lengthy absence.
 He's been cleared for contact and should travel with the team on an upcoming road trip. ''Mark does have a lot of intangibles that are good for our locker room and good for our team and obviously he's a veteran presence on the ice,'' Hextall said. ...
-The Rangers lead the league in road wins.
+The Rangers lead the league in road wins (14).

 UP NEXT